"...that pressure to perform can be just as lonely and clinical..."

 Charlie Hodgson is the founder and CEO of Charlie Hodgson Performance.
 His philosophy is based on 17 years at the top of professional rugby.
 From the organisational highs at Sale Sharks and Saracens, to the individual lows of international rugby, it is these unique experiences that have shaped his coaching approach and how they can be transferred to the business world.

 Throughout his rugby career, he had many ups and downs and admits that managing his emotions through those sticky periods was incredibly hard.
-Whether it was dealing with a difficult boss or teammate, making decisions under pressure or a missed kick at goal when the result was in his hands, the daily struggle was real, and at times, hugely debilitating.
+Whether it was dealing with difficult colleagues, making decisions under pressure or a missed kick at goal when the result was in his hands, the daily struggle was real, and at times, hugely debilitating.

-And, it is no different to what you undoubtedly experience every day; Workplace politics, leading your team to deliver results, make hugely important decisions under extreme pressure or simply finding time for yourself…that pressure to consistently perform can be just as lonely and clinical.
+And, it is no different to what you undoubtedly experience every day; Workplace politics, leading your team to deliver results, make hugely important decisions under extreme pressure or simply finding time for yourself and your family…that pressure to consistently perform can be just as lonely and clinical.
 He understands how hard that is for you and the subsequent stress that emerges.
-He has felt it, at times still feels it now, but most importantly, he can help you with your own stress management.
+He has felt it, but most importantly, he can help you.
 He truly cares what you are going through, and is here to help you thrive.

 Following retirement from elite sport, he has gained the Institute of Leadership and Management Level 7 Qualification in Executive Coaching and Mentoring.
 He has completed a training series in Organisation and Relationship Systems Coaching (ORSC) and is now an officially licensed Mind5 Optimal Performance Leader.